 We do include InterNACHI's 90-Day Guarantee with every buyer's inspection, which offers to buy the home back within the 90 days after closing if anything covered in the standards of practice was missed during the inspection.
 We believe that this guarantee is the best protection available to offer you as a new homeowner.
 And this guarantee is good for 90 days after closing, not 90 days after the inspection like most warranties.

 At Gate City Home Inspections, our objective is to deliver the highest level of service possible.
 With at least 70% of our business originating from referrals, we're proud to be one of the most trusted home inspection companies in New Hampshire.
-Brian Burleson, our Certified Master Inspector® (one of only six in NH), has over 20 years of home repair & remodeling experience.
+Brian Burleson, our Certified Master Inspector® (one of only five in NH), has over 20 years of home repair & remodeling experience.
 Our pricing is very competitive and our inspection techniques and equipment are state-of-the-art and regularly updated to ensure that we're providing outstanding service throughout the inspection process.
 Brian's not satisfied that an inspection is complete until he's sure that all of the client's questions and concerns have been addressed an they're comfortable that they understand any and all of the conditions found during the inspection.
 A look at our Client Testimonials page will show you that our clients are very happy with our service and that many come back again when they're looking to buy another property.